Chief Research Officer

-Outside of JLL, Ben enjoys spending time with his family and cheering on the Boston Red Sox with his two kids.
-Every summer, he races in the Pan-Mass Challenge, an annual 200-mile bike-a-thon that crosses Massachusetts to raise money for cancer research.
+Outside JLL, Ben enjoys spending time with his family and cheering on all the Boston sports teams with his wife and three kids.
+Every summer, he rides in the Pan-Mass Challenge, an annual 200-mile bike-a-thon that crosses Massachusetts to raise money for cancer research.